devnet0x/sandstorm/README.md

 > **Warning**
 > this code is new and will change in future versions.
 Please try it out and provide feedback.

-Sandstorm is a Cairo prover built on top of miniSTARK.
+Sandstorm is a Cairo prover built by Andrew Milson on top of miniSTARK.
 The prover was built by reverse engineering [StarkWare's open source verifier](https://github.com/starkware-libs/starkex-contracts) and was used to submit the first independent proof to StarkWare's Ethereum verifier (see tweet [here](https://twitter.com/andrewmilson/status/1686292241990692864)).

 You can find Sandstorm on [Andrew Milson repository](https://github.com/andrewmilson/ministark/).

-This is just a slightly modified version to demonstrate that we can run Sandstorm in a web browser with WASM.
+This is just a slightly modified version to learn Wasm and demonstrate that we can run Sandstorm in a web browser with Wasm.
 There is a lot of wasm optimization to be done to achieve real Sandstorm speed.

 This release uses a slightly [modified](https://github.com/devnet0x/ministark) version of Ministark to support WASM.